Skip to content

 In 2026, the advantage isn't just having a better resume.
 It's having earlier awareness.

 Speed is now a structural advantage.
 But manually refreshing the career pages of 20 different Austin tech companies every morning is not scalable.
 It is a waste of your cognitive energy.
 If you are going to treat your career like a piece of high-value infrastructure, your awareness must also be automated.
+For the broader case, see the first-mover advantage: apply early to tech jobs and the data in LinkedIn job posting delay: how long it actually takes.

 Instead of relying on delayed job boards, you select the specific companies you want to track.
 The moment a matching role goes live on their internal site, jobstrack.io sends an email alert directly to your inbox, complete with a direct application link.
 This bypasses the 48-hour delay of mainstream aggregator sites, allowing you to submit a highly tailored, human-crafted application while the requisition is still fresh.
 You're in the first batch the recruiter actually reads.